 Roosevelt, De Gaulle and the Posts by D. M. Giangreco Franco-American War Relations Viewed Through Their Effects on the French Postal System, 1942-1944.
 The background behind the RF overprints.
 1988, 192 pages, card, 100 illustrations including covers $15.00

 The Prexies by Roland E. Rustad The Prexies, the regular issue series from 1938 to 1954.
 This work will be of great value to the WW II collectors, the emphasis is on the adhesive stamps with respect to the printings, quantities and dates but the usages are also well covered.
 Another fine reference volume from the BIA.
-1994, 343 + 8 pages, card $30.00
+1994, 343 + 8 pages, card $37.50, sold out

 Prexie Postal History by Richard W. Helbock Prexie 1938 Presidential Series, postal history including overseas airmail The latest edition and most welcomed but don't discard your1988 one as it remains of value

-Postage Due, The U.S. Large Numeral Postage Due Stamps by George B. Arfken A fine book but it is now out of print and we have a long waiting list.
-1991, 256 pages, cloth
+Postage Due, The U.S. Large Numeral Postage Due Stamps by George B. Arfken A fine book but it is now out of print, 1991, 256 pages, cloth, only one copy available $165.00

 The 10¢ Registry Stamp of 1911 by Robert L. Markovits 1973, 32 pages, card, outprint from CCP, $12.50

 The Giori Press by George W. Brett The definitive book on all details of this press.
-1961, 109+6 pages, card
+1961, 109+6 pages, card, sold

 2006, 349 pages, full color, cloth with dj, $85.00